hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Bel.
 The cause of this may easily be seen,
 >
-> The english country dance has lately been
+> The English country dance has lately been
 >
 > Neglected for a foreign substitute;
 >